The Ruby Awards honour the people, projects and organisations at the heart of South Australia’s creative landscape.

 • community workers

-• individual artists (professional and emerging)
+• individual artists or creatives

 • local and state government workers